John-Kostick/vzome-sharing/_posts/2022-06-19-Octahedron-Puzzle-3-11-13-12.md

  - [data assets and more info](<https://github.com/John-Kostick/vzome-sharing/tree/main/2022/06/19/11-13-12-Octahedron-Puzzle-3/>)

 {% endcomment %}
   A coordinated motion puzzle.
 Six identical sub assemblies slide together to form an Octahedron.
 All pieces that compose sub assemblies are made from stock with triangular cross section.
-Triangles are isoscelese with ratio of altitude to base = √2/2.
+Triangles are isoscelese with ratio of altitude to base of √2/2.

 A 3D design created in vZome.
 Use your mouse or touch to interact.

-<vzome-viewer style="width: 87%; height: 60vh; margin: 5%"
+<vzome-viewer style="width: 87%; height: 60vh; margin: 5%"  show-scenes="true"
        src="https://John-Kostick.github.io/vzome-sharing/2022/06/19/11-13-12-Octahedron-Puzzle-3/Octahedron-Puzzle-3.vZome" >
   <img src="https://John-Kostick.github.io/vzome-sharing/2022/06/19/11-13-12-Octahedron-Puzzle-3/Octahedron-Puzzle-3.png" />
 </vzome-viewer>